Anonymous;Code: Release

 The game was released for the PlayStation 4 and Nintendo Switch in Japan on July 28, 2022, after numerous delays since 2016.
 A PlayStation Vita version was initially announced, but was cancelled due to the system's discontinuation.
-An official English language localization was announced on July 2, 2022 and will be published by Spike Chunsoft worldwide sometime in 2023 for PlayStation 4, Nintendo Switch and Windows.
-This version will have an initial run of limited SteelBook launch editions.
-Mages has also mentioned that they might develop a PlayStation 5 version.
+A PlayStation 5 version has been teased in the past.
+An official English language localization was announced on July 2, 2022 and released by Spike Chunsoft worldwide on September 8, 2023 for PlayStation 4, Nintendo Switch and Windows.

+Reception

+George Yang of RPG Site noted that Anonymous;Code grabbed his attention in a way that he hasn't seen since Steins;Gate.
+Matthew Sainsbury of Digitally Downloaded called Anonymous;Code a perfect, thought provoking, intelligent “page turner” to end the series on, praising the thematic depth of the narrative, while Wes Playfair of NookGaming was positive about the game overall, but stated that it lacks the depth and maturity of earlier Science Adventure games.
+Oliver Shellding of WayTooManyGames was critical of the saving and loading mechanic, but lauded the game overall, noting: "If a visual novel can cause you to question existence, it's doing something right."